Distribution of tree parameters by martingale approach

 Similarly, one can restrict attention to the trees for which the neighbourhoods of vertices do not grow very fast.
 Let

-In this paper, we prove the following result, which might be of independent interest. \begin{thm} $ \displaystyle \Pr \left( \beta(\Tran) \geq \log^4 n \right) = e^{-\omega(\log n)}. $ \end{thm} For convenience, further in the paper we allow $e^{-\omega(\log n)}$ to be equal $0$.
-In particular, $a_n = (1+e^{-\omega(\log n)}) b_n$ means that $(a_n b_{n}^{-1} -1) n^{c} \rightarrow 0$ for any constant $c$. \begin{remark} The distribution of the height profiles in branching processes is a well-studied topic.
+In this paper, we prove the following result, which might be of independent interest. \begin{thm} $ \displaystyle \Pr \left( \beta(\Tran) \geq \log^4 n \right) \leq e^{-\omega(\log n)}. $ \end{thm} \begin{remark} The distribution of the height profiles in branching processes is a well-studied topic.
 In particular, the number of vertices in $\Tran$ at distance at most $d$ from a given vertex was already considered by Kolchin \cite{Kolchin1977}.